 The Spanish video lessons were created for native English speakers with little or no Spanish speaking ability who relocate to Mexico.
-Since a large percentage of the people who fall into this category are retirees, we named the course Spanish for Retirees Living in Mexico.

 Video Lessons and Exercises

-About the Instructor and the Course
+A Little Bit About the Creator of the Course

 The course is still under construction.
 It’s being created by Paul Kurtzweil (Q-Roo Paul).